- Readiness Training Center

-The building will have a standing seam metal roof and brick walls.
+The building has a standing seam metal roof and brick walls.
 The maintenance training building is 4,100 square feet in a single-story structure with a high-bay vehicle maintenance area, office, tool room, supply and battery storage area.

 The site is relatively small, approximately 13 acres.
 It is graded steeply and has an elevation difference of nearly 90 feet from the front to the back.
 It is bounded by a state highway, a prominent creek, a local access road and future development.
-The site will contain 179 private vehicle parking spaces, 98 Humvee spaces, 112 large vehicle/trailer spaces, and 34 light-duty trailer spaces.
-The steep terrain requires to the use of retaining walls to facilitiate a terraced grading plan.
-There will be approximately 1,300 feet of retaining walls with a maximum height of nearly 40 feet.
-Approximately 130,000 cubic yards of earthwork will be required.
-Due to the limited site area, an underground stormwater detention system with a filter treatment system is being designed.
+The site has 179 private vehicle parking spaces, 98 Humvee spaces, 112 large vehicle/trailer spaces, and 34 light-duty trailer spaces.
+The steep terrain requires the use of retaining walls to facilitate a terraced grading plan.
+There are approximately 1,300 feet of retaining walls with a maximum height of nearly 40 feet.
+Approximately 130,000 cubic yards of earthwork was required.
+Due to the limited site area, an underground stormwater detention system with a filter treatment system was designed.

-Cost-effective energy conservation features will be incorporated into all aspects of the design, including energy management control systems and high-efficiency motors, lighting and HVAC systems.
+Cost-effective energy conservation features were incorporated into all aspects of the design, including energy management control systems and high-efficiency motors, lighting and HVAC systems.
 Daylight harvesting and occupancy sensors were incorporated.
-The project is being designed to achieve a LEED® Silver level of certification, and LEED® certification will be obtained.
+The project was designed to achieve a LEED® Silver level of certification.